aws-samples/aws-batch-genomics/README.md

 # Genomics Research on AWS

 This project demonstrates how to run a large-scale, genomics secondary-analysis pipeline on [AWS](https://aws.amazon.com/) using [AWS Step Functions](https://aws.amazon.com/step-functions/) and [AWS Batch](https://aws.amazon.com/batch/).
+You can learn more about how we used the new AWS Step Functions integration with AWS Batch in our blog post, [Building Simpler Genomics Workflows on AWS Step Functions](https://aws.amazon.com/blogs/compute/building-simpler-genomics-workflows-on-aws-step-functions/).

 ![Standard Genomic Secondary-Analysis Workflow](https://docs.opendata.aws/genomics-workflows/images/genomics-workflow.png "Standard Genomic Secondary-Analysis Workflow")